 Name: Date of Request: Date of Birth Telephone No. We will only use your protected health in Privacy Practices.
-This form is for the pur I request the following restrictions on use or disclosure of my hea lth information: • We will consider your request, but we d lo not have to agree to yo our request. • We are unlikely to agree to the request is seek to prevent disclosures required by • • ede your care or you • If you request a restriction on information source of payment, it may impede payment of whether you qualify for services. • We will respond to your request in writing ing, typically within 30 c days. • If the restriction is agreed to, we will ab agreed to, you have the right to decide with the requested restriction. • • If we agree to the restriction, but we sub- abide by the restriction, you will be not determine whether you wish to continue ified.
-Again, you will ha ve the right to Signature of Patient Date Signature of Patient Representative & Re- lationship to Patient (for minors) Date FOR OFFICE USI
+This form is for the pu I request the following restrictions on use or disclosure of my heal th information: We will consider your request, but we define the second seco lo not have to agree to yo our request. • We are unlikely to agree to the request seek to prevent disclosures required by ede your care or you • If you request a restriction on informati source of payment, it may impede payn of whether you qualify for services.
+2 2 • We will respond to your request in writ ing, typically within 30 d ays. • If the restriction is agreed to, we will all agreed to, you have the right to decide the requested restriction. - • If we agree to the restriction, but we sur abide by the restriction, you will be not determine whether you wish to continue ified.
+Again, you will hav ve the right to